1000Project/Council_of_1000/docs/lore/realms.md

 # Realms of the Thousandfold Realm
 _The Seven Great Philosophical Realms that Shape the Council of 1000_

 The world of **The Thousandfold Realm** is not divided by nations, elements, or geography—it is divided by **philosophy**.
 Each Realm is a vast ideological force, a metaphysical territory shaped by belief, discipline, and the Champions who rose to embody them.

 A Realm is more than land.
 A Realm is **a way of thinking**, given form.

 Champions align not by birth or blood, but by **conviction**.
 The Realms they swear to determine their abilities, aesthetics, strengths, weaknesses, and the card pools available to them.

-Below is the official, canon-aligned framework of the Realms as presented in the Executive Master Bible, the Studio Design Bible, and the Master Bible Condensed—refined for clarity, but unchanged in meaning.
+This document provides the official, canon-aligned framework of the Realms as presented in the Executive Master Bible, Studio Design Bible, and Master Bible Condensed—refined for clarity but unchanged in meaning.

 ---

 # 🜂 The Seven Realms

 Each Realm reflects a core philosophical axis of the Thousandfold Realm.
-The interplay between these Realms defines both the **narrative conflict** and the **mechanical identity** of the Council of 1000 TCG.
+Their interplay defines both the **narrative conflict** and the **mechanical identity** of the Council of 1000 TCG.

 ---